Monsoon in India

 The word “monsoon” is derived from the Arabic word for season, and the distinguishing attribute of the monsoonal regions of the world is considered to be the seasonal reversal in the direction of the wind.

 Monsoons refer to a system of winds in the tropical regions under which the direction of winds is reversed completely between the summer and the winter seasons.
 Under this system, the winds blow from land to sea in winter and from sea to land in summer.
-Therefore, most of the rainfall in the regions influenced by the monsoons is received in the summer season while winter season is generally dry.
+Therefore, most of the rainfall in the regions influenced by the monsoons is received in the summer season while the winter season is generally dry.

 Monsoon or rainy season in India, lasting from July to September.
 The season is dominated by the humid southwest summer monsoon, which slowly sweeps across the country beginning in late May or early June.
 Monsoon rains begin to recede from North India at the beginning of October.
 South India typically receives more rainfall.